Ethereal77/Silk.NET/README.md

 - Make sure you have at least the .NET 5 SDK installed, preferably with Visual Studio's .NET Framework and Xamarin workloads too.
 - Clone the repository
 - Run build.sh, build.cmd, build.ps1, or `nuke build`.
-To build for iOS and Android, add the `--feature-sets ios android` arguments.
+To build for iOS, add the `--feature-sets ios` arguments.

 # Contributing